 He was Head of Endoscopy (2008–2012) and Head of Endoscopic Innovation (2012–2014) at Hospital Clínico San Carlos.
 He completed international training at AMC Amsterdam, Institut Paoli-Calmettes in Marseille, and Zhongshan Hospital in Shanghai.
 He holds an MD and a PhD from the Complutense University of Madrid.
 He is a specialist in gastroenterology.
 He takes part in multicenter European studies and clinical trials.
 He is a member of SEPD, SEED, and ESGE.

-Dr. Niko Mihic is a Family Medicine specialist with 15 years of experience in Emergency Medicine at McGill and University of Montreal Teaching Hospitals.
-He completed his training at Laval University in Quebec.
-Dr. Mihic has published many articles and has worked as a lecturer at the University of Montreal.
+The doctor received training in Family Medicine at Laval University in Quebec and has 15 years of experience in Emergency Medicine at McGill and University of Montreal Teaching Hospitals.
+The doctor has published numerous articles, served on various committees, and held a lecturer position in Family Medicine at the University of Montreal.